A single foglet of Utility Fog; this model has twelve arms, arranged in a dodecahedral shape

 Utility fog in use can consume considerable power, and produce considerable waste heat; for this reason the fog must be used in the most efficient way possible for any particular purpose.
 This requires sophisticated control systems, which are generally distributed throughout the fog itself.
 Sophisticated imaging technology such as phased array projectors are often incorporated into the fog, often on or near the surface layers, allowing the fog to display a range of images and to replicate a range of environments.
 Using phased array projectors, utility fog can even become apparently transparent or invisible.

 Colloquially, utility fog is often known as u-fog or ufog, and variants thereof, in various Anglic dialects.

-Related technologies include utility sand, which uses larger robot units comparable in size to a sand grain, and modubots and blockbots which use even larger scale units, all of which can replicate some or most of the qualities of utility fog.
+Related technologies include utility liquid a denser form of utility fog suspended in liquid (usually water, which can absorb greater amounts of heat than other fluids), utility sand which uses larger robot units comparable in size to a sand grain, and modubots and blockbots which use even larger scale units, all of which can replicate some or most of the qualities of utility fog.

 Angelnet Fog - Text by John B One side effect of large amounts of low-tech utility fog (or other lower-tech nanites) in a terran-standard atmosphere has come to be called 'Angelnet Fog'.
 Effectively, each nanite or microbot acts as the seed for a raindrop, with water coalescing out of the atmosphere onto its surface.
 This tends (in poorly regulated angelnets) to lead to high degrees of mist and fog at ground level.
 It can be an interesting phenomenon to fly into an angelnetted city from above the angelnetting, seeing large, odd-shaped 'columns' of fog, only later to realize that what you're seeing is the angelnet fog surrounding various buildings.